firespring/hedgelog/README.md

 # Hedgelog

 This gem provides an opinionated Ruby logger for writing structured JSON logs.
-It attempts to maintain compatibility with the standard Ruby logging class while extending it with functionality relevant to JSON logging.
+It attempts to maintain compatibility with the standard Ruby logger api while extending it with functionality relevant to JSON logging.

 ## Installation